osmlab/atlas-checks/docs/checks/connectivityCheck.md

 #### Description

-TThis check flags disconnected Edges in OSM that should be connected.
+This check flags disconnected Edges in OSM that should be connected.

 #### Configuration